ArdaTuzn/Simon-Tatham-Puzzle-Game/README.md

 -A corner (2 adjacent connections)
 -A tee (3 connections)

+These pieces were the original pieces contained, we then added a cross piece and modified our code to adapt to this changement.

 Each piece has a direction (North, East, South, West) and can be rotated in 90° increments.

 These connections are called half-edges.
 When two half-edges from adjacent squares face each other, they form a valid connection (edge).